viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

 .. figure:: /_static/hardware/SpectaLEED_modification/mains_shielding.svg
     :align: center

     Addition of a metallic shielding surrounding the mains fuse box and cables.
-Dimensions in mm.
+Dimensions in millimetres.

 You can improve the shielding by adding a simple grounded metal plate between the mains fuse box and the high-voltage connector, as shown in :numref:`fig_ngleed_shield_mains`.
 An aluminium plate bent into an 'L' shape with the rough dimensions in the top panel of :numref:`fig_ngleed_shield_mains` should fit in between the fuse box and the high-voltage connector.
 It can be held in place using the nuts of two existing screws --- the rightmost fuse-box mounting screw, and an (unused) hex stud next to the high-voltage connector ---, as indicated in the bottom-right panel of :numref:`fig_ngleed_shield_mains`.